 Many attractions will be closed in October, but the walk is nevertheless glorious and you will be rewarded with lovely views of the Toronto skyline.
 Crowds have thinned out as well.

 The Scarborough Bluffs, which rise 65 m above the water, have been formed primarily by erosion of the packed clay soil.
 At their western end at Bluffers Park, the Bluffs create a dramatic backdrop for fall foliage viewing.

 Don Valley Hills and Dales

-The two to three hour Don Valley Hills and Dales walk is one of Toronto's Discovery Walks, a program of self-guided walks that link city ravines, parks gardens, beaches and neighbourhoods.
+The two to three hour Don Valley Hills and Dales walk is one of Toronto's Discovery Walks, a program of self-guided walks that link city ravines, parks gardens, beaches, and neighborhoods.
 Signage along the way will help you experience an area's heritage and environment.

-Many of the dozen or so Discovery Walks will offer fine examples of Toronto fall colours, but the Don Valley Hills and Dales is a favourite as it exposes walkers not only to the glorious Don River Valley but also to Riverdale Farm and the Cabbagetown neighbourhood, which is one of the nicest residential spots to see fall colours.
+Many of the dozen or so Discovery Walks will offer fine examples of Toronto fall colors, but the Don Valley Hills and Dales is a favorite as it exposes walkers not only to the glorious Don River Valley but also to Riverdale Farm and the Cabbagetown neighborhood, which is one of the nicest residential spots to see fall colors.